Home > How to Tips

 enter password to protect a file on Mac with Terminal

-Step Eight: Hit Enter key to confirm and wait.
+Step 8: Hit Enter key to confirm and wait.
 Your folder is compressed and protected with a password.
 If you want to open the folder, the password is a must.

 password protect a file on Mac without Disk Utility

-Note: iBoysoft DiskGeeker has a useful feature called USB Defender, which can lock your Mac USB port with a password, and stop the macOS from detecting and mounting USB drives of unknown sources.
-After enabling USB Defender, all the connected USB drives will be unmounted on your Mac.
-You need to enter the password for USB Defender to mount them manually.
+Note: iBoysoft DiskGeeker has a useful feature called USB Defender, which can lock your Mac USB port with a password, and stop the macOS from detecting/mounting USB drives of unknown sources.
+After enabling USB Defender, all the connected USB drives will be unmounted on your Mac until you enter the password to mount them manually.
 This way, you will not worry about someone stealing your confidential data from your Mac with an unauthorized USB.

-Password protection means only authorized users can access the information with a correct number or character combination.
+Password protection means only authorized users can access the information with the correct password.
 Data encryption is a level-up for data security because it converts your information to cipher text.

-iBoysoft DiskGeeker is an ideal tool that encrypts your data on an internal or external disk with FileVault or BitLocker.
+iBoysoft DiskGeeker is an ideal tool that encrypts an internal/external drive on Mac with FileVault or BitLocker.
 It turns your sensitive data into unreadable ciphers and asks for a password to decrypt data.
-It can protect your graphics, movies, music, Time Machine backups, and so on to maximize your data privacy and security.
+It is able to protect your graphics, movies, music, and Time Machine backups sort, which maximizes your data privacy and security.

-How to Encrypt files on Mac with iBoysoft DiskGeeker?
+Here is how to encrypt files on Mac with iBoysoft DiskGeeker:

 1. Select a partition or entire disk that you want to encrypt from the left panel.